Hat guessing number and guaranteed subgraphs: Graphs with a forbidden tree subgraph

-Since we assumed that $G$ has no $t$-ary tree of height $h$ as a subgraph, we have reached a contradiction.
-Therefore, we conclude that $G \setminus U$ has no subgraph isomorphic to a $t$-ary tree of height $h-1$, and by the induction hypothesis, $\HG(G \setminus U) < N(h-1, t)$.
-Since $f$ is an increasing function, we may let $N(h,t) = f^k(N(h-1,t))$, and then $\HG(G) < N(h,t)$.
+Thus, we let $N(h,t) = ek N(h-1,t)^k = 2et^h N(h-1,t)^{2t^h} $, and then $\HG(G) < N(h,t)$.
 This completes induction and the proof. \end{proof} Note that in the proof of Theorem \ref{thm:t-ary}, the constant $N(h,t)$ grows very large very quickly due to the repeated applications of Lemma \ref{lem:IS}.
 We do not attempt to optimize this constant, because we suspect that our method is not best possible.
-By following the method in the proof of Theorem \ref{thm:t-ary}, one may show that

-which is more than triple exponential in $h$ with $t$ fixed and more than double exponential in $t$ with $h$ fixed.
-While we do not have a guess for the correct value of $N(h,t)$, we believe that it is much smaller than the value in (\ref{Nht}).